neondatabase/website/content/changelog/2022-10-04-console-release/index.md

 ### What's new

-- UI: Added social authentication for Hasura, enabling users to sign in using using social networking services supported by Hasura.
+- UI: Added social authentication for Hasura, enabling users to sign in using social networking services supported by Hasura.
 - Improved Neon project creation performance.

 ### Bug fixes